 The government’s guidelines describe in brief how Sida should perform its work.

 Sweden has a policy framework for development cooperation and humanitarian aid that sets out the direction of Swedish aid.
-The aid policy framework is a central document in Sweden's aid policy and forms the point of departure for the Government's management of Swedish aid.
+The policy framework is a central document in Sweden's aid policy and forms the point of departure for the Government's management of Swedish aid.

 The government’s annual letter of appropriation sets out the objectives Sida should achieve in its work and how much money the authority is allocated.

 It also states how the money should be divided between the agency’s various activities, such as national co-operation, regional co-operation, specific sector issues and administration.

 Sweden’s development aid budget is 1 per cent of BNI.
 About half of this is allocated to Sida.
 The remainder principally goes through the Swedish Ministry for Foreign Affairs.